Nokia wins mobile patent judgment in UK against HTC

-HELSINKI Finnish telecoms group Nokia NOK1V.HE scored another victory on Wednesday in its patent battle against Taiwan-based rival HTC Corporation (2498.TW) with a British court ruling in its favour over mobile telecoms technology.
+HELSINKI Finnish telecoms group Nokia scored another victory on Wednesday in its patent battle against Taiwan-based rival HTC Corporation with a British court ruling in its favor over mobile telecoms technology.

 After hearing the case in the Patents Court in London, the judge decided that HTC had infringed on a European Patent held by Nokia entitled "Modulator structure for a transmitter and a mobile station", according to court documents.